 DR Congo Community Projects

-You can directly partner with the local church in the Democratic Republic of Congo (DRC) to extend God’s hope into hurting communities.
+You can partner directly with church-run ministries in the Democratic Republic of Congo (DRC) to extend God’s hope into vulnerable communities.

-The Alliance of the DR Congo (CEAC) has the distinction of being one of the oldest and largest Alliance national churches in the world.
+The Alliance of the DR Congo (CEAC) is one of the oldest and largest Alliance national churches in the world.
 However, civil wars and fighting over natural resources in recent decades have crippled their country’s economy.
-The CEAC sees and feels the community needs in their neighborhoods—and they haven’t ignored those needs.

 Provide Portable Ultrasound Machines

 These units will allow CEAC maternity clinics to identify problems in early pregnancy, saving the lives of both babies and mothers.
-One machine costs a total of $5,000 and CAMA would like to provide up to four.
+One machine costs $5,000.
+CAMA would like to provide four units.

 Set Up A Blood Bank

 With an online gift, CAMA and the CEAC will allocate your gift to the timeliest project.
-To give to a specific ministry listed above, please send a check with the project listed in the memo.
-Check details can be found here.
+To give to a specific ministry above, please send a check with the project listed in the memo.